temujin9/mezovy/pcs/tabletop/ludwig floptr.md

   - Pin Down: 5ft step or withdraw both provoke an attack which stops move, requires Fighter 11th (Brawler 6/Vigilante 10th)
 - Mad Rush - 12th, charge and full attack, –6 AC until start next turn

-### Cross Specialization only
-- Evasive - evasion, improved evasion at 12th
-- Stalker Sense - always acts on surprise round, uncanny dodge at 6th, improved uncanny dodge at 12th level

 # Always Prepared
 ## Stashes
 When in town for 1 week, 24 hrs prep, need 1 hr maintenance per month.
-Total cost less than 4000gp, single use, 1 hour to retrieve, overflow is cash.
+Total cost less than 5000gp, single use, 1 hour to retrieve, overflow is cash.
-- One in Puryev (2500gp)
+- One in Puryev (4000gp)

 ## Brilliant Planner
-24 hours prep, costs 20lbs and 800gp
+24 hours prep, costs 20lbs and 1000gp
-2x weighs less than 10lbs, total cost less than 800gp, pull with 1 min prep
+2x weighs less than 10lbs, total cost less than 1000gp, pull with 1 min prep

 ### Options
 Preserving Flask - 0gp, any formulae I know

+Powderkeg - 100gp, 5d6 damage, 20ft radius, Reflex 15 for half
+  Paper candle - 1gp, used for fused ignition
+  Ember pot - 0.5gp, used to light fuse

 Perfume Kit - 40gp, +1 to one of Bluff, Diplomacy, Disguise, Handle Animal, Intimidate, or Perform, 10 uses Climber's Kit - 80gp, +2 to Climb